Condor (train): Haulage

-The first Condor services were hauled by pairs of the newly built Metro-Vick Type 2 Co-Bo locomotive.
+The first Condor services were hauled by pairs of the newly built Metro-Vick Type 2 Co-Bo locomotives, later known as the class 28.
 These were 1,200 bhp locomotives, used in pairs.
 Pairs were needed as the dieselisation process was still new to Britain and the more powerful Type 4 locomotives were in short supply and in demand for passenger services.
-The Class 28 had a relatively high tractive effort for a Type 2 loco, of 50,000 lbf compared to 42,000 lbf for the Sulzer Type 2.
+The class 28 had a relatively high tractive effort for a Type 2 loco, of 50,000 lbf compared to 42,000 lbf for the Sulzer Type 2.
 They also had five driven axles, rather than four, giving good traction without wheelslip.
 The Metro-Vicks were fitted for multiple working, so although two locos were needed, there was only one crew.
 Their 'Red Circle' connection system of multiple working was not widely used on BR, compared to the contemporary 'Blue Star', and few other classes used it; hence the Metro-Vicks were used throughout.
 The Condor service was well-suited to the Metro-Vicks, as the night working allowed a relatively constant power output, with little other traffic to cause signals checks.

 Their Crossley two-stroke engines were unreliable though, and prone to black smoke when throttling up.
 A further, more unusual, problem with the Metro-Vicks was with their front windscreens.
 These wrapped around the corners of the cab, to give a better view to the sides, but the engine's vibration could be enough to make the glass panes fall out of their frames.
 When cracking problems with their crankcases became evident after a few years, the locomotives were withdrawn from service and the engines rebuilt by Crossley.

 If a locomotive failed, it was replaced by another, and often this would be a Sulzer Type 2 as the Metro-Vicks were only stabled at the ends of the service, not inbetween.
 In rare cases, a steam locomotive might be all that was available, usually a Black 5.
 In either case there could be no multiple working and an extra crew was required.